Learn how to pay for each type of course as a senior adult.

 Only seniors age 55 and older may enroll in senior adult courses which meet at AACC or one of the Anne Arundel County senior centers.
 The fee structure is the same for senior courses meeting at senior centers or in Arnold, however registration process is slightly different.

 Seniors and disabled retirees can register for senior adult courses meeting in Arnold online, by mail or in person.
 These classes are listed in the senior course section of the Schedule of Noncredit Classes and follow the same registration dates as all other noncredit open enrollment classes.

 Seniors and disabled retirees must register in person for senior adult courses meeting at senior centers by going to the Anne Arundel County Senior Activity Center where the course meets, or by visiting AACC's Continuing Education registration counter in the Center for Applied Learning and Technology Room 115 in Arnold.
 The best way to find your senior adult course is to visit the course search and select a term, then senior citizen courses.
-Senior centers also may advertise those courses listed at their centers; for those listings, contact the senior center.
+Senior centers also may advertise those courses listed at their centers; for those listings, contact the senior center or visit their website.
+Links to each center's website can be found at Anne Arundel County Senior Activity Center.

 Seniors age 60 or older may take an unlimited number of senior adult courses for an $80 per three-month cycle plus supply fees if listed and out-of-county and out-of-state fees if applicable.
 Students age 55-59 pay $40 tuition per course in addition to the $80 three-month cycle fee.
 For questions concerning pricing for these courses, call the continuing education registration office 410-777-2325.